gregorispielmann/gympoint-gostack/readme.md

 ### Mobile

-You will only need an ID from a student with a registration active
+You will only need an ID from a student with an active registration

 ## ⛏️ Built Using <a name = "built_using"></a>